-He is regularly invited to perform at the most important opera houses and concert halls: Teatro alla Scala, Teatro Regio di Torino, Teatro Comunale di Ferrara, Accademia Nazionale di Santa Cecilia in Rome, Lincoln Center in New York, Barbican Centre in London, Opéra Comique de Paris, Israeli Opera in Tel Aviv, Auditorio Nacional de Música in Madrid, Palau de la Música de València, La Monnaie and Bozar in Brussels, Gasteig Philharmonie in Munich.
+He is regularly invited to perform at the most important opera houses and concert halls: Teatro alla Scala, Teatro Regio di Torino, Teatro Comunale di Ferrara, Accademia Nazionale di Santa Cecilia in Rome, Theater an der Wien, Lincoln Center in New York, Barbican Centre in London, Opéra Comique de Paris, Israeli Opera in Tel Aviv, Auditorio Nacional de Música in Madrid, Palau de la Música de Valencia, Opéra Royal du Château de Versailles, La Monnaie and Bozar in Bruxelles, Gasteig Philharmonie in Munich.

-Riccardo has collaborated with conductors such as Giovanni Antonini, Diego Fasolis, Bruno Campanella, Emmanuelle Haïm, Gabriele Ferro, Iván Fischer, Riccardo Frizza, John Eliot Gardiner, Daniele Gatti, Vladimir Jurowski, René Jacobs, Ottavio Dantone, Jean-Christophe Spinosi… He has worked with stage directors including Annabel Arden, Robert Carsen, Damiano Michieletto, David McVicar, Adrian Noble, Pier Luigi Pizzi, Luca Ronconi, Daniel Slater.
+Riccardo has collaborated with conductors such as Giovanni Antonini, Diego Fasolis, Bruno Campanella, Emmanuelle Haïm, Gabriele Ferro, Iván Fischer, Riccardo Frizza, John Eliot Gardiner, Daniele Gatti, Vladimir Jurowski, René Jacobs, Ottavio Dantone, Jean-Christophe Spinosi.
+He has worked with stage directors including Annabel Arden, Robert Carsen, Damiano Michieletto, David McVicar, Adrian Noble, Pier Luigi Pizzi, Luca Ronconi, Daniel Slater.

 His extensive discography comprises, among others, Charpentier’s Te Deum with Myun-Whun Chung (Deutsche Grammophon); Handel’s Floridante with Alan Curtis (Deutsche Grammophon Archiv Produktion); L’Olimpiade with Rinaldo Alessandrini, Orlando furioso with Federico Maria Sardelli and L’Incoronazione di Dario with Ottavio Dantone for the Vivaldi Edition on Naïve; Cimarosa’s Maestro di Cappella with Il Giardino Armonico conducted by Giovanni Antonini for the Haydn 2032 project issued through Alpha Classics.